MZuk543/Python_exercises/README.md

 Some Python exercises.

-1. `re_exercise_shark.` - parcing a .txt file with regex; two command-line arguments needed to run the script: input and output file name or path\name.
+1. `re_exercise_shark.py` - parcing a .txt file with regex, looking for some string patterns and creating a new .txt file to store the result; two command-line arguments needed to run the script: input and output file name or path\name.